pivotal-cf/docs-book-concourse-olm/README.md

-#  MySQL for PCF Documentation Book
+#  Pivotal Concourse OLM Documentation Book

-This project can create and publish the documentation for MySQL for PCF as a web application.
+This project can create and publish the documentation for Pivotal Concourse OLM as a web application.

 In this topic: